 We act as agent for the local provider and on arrival you will be required to sign the local motorcycle rental contract and provide your credit card details as a guarantee against damages.

 For clarity, we do not include your passenger flights.
 Once we have confirmed that this tour is a guaranteed departure, it is your responsibility to organise your own flights to and from the destination.
 You need to book an outward flight to our start point, Chiang Mai, to arrive no later than around 4pm on 7 January 2018.
-The earliest leave date is after 2pm on 20 January 2018 from Bangkok.
+The earliest leave date is after 2pm on 20 January 2018 from Chiang Mai.
 Only book your flights once we have confirmed that your tour is a guaranteed departure.
 We do not refund flight costs if you have booked flights for a tour that has not been notified as a guaranteed departure.

 Should you wish to arrive before the official date or stay after the official end date, please simply request extra nights at the time of booking and we can make the reservation at our group hotel.